zackcreach/llw/README.md

 # Life Less Wasteful Theme

-A custom-built Ghost theme for Life Less Wasteful by Zack Creach..
+A custom-built Ghost theme for Life Less Wasteful by Zack Creach.

 **The main files are:**